SamWibatt/FPGA_HD44780/README.md

     * D0 lights after the 100mS initial pause
     * FINISH WRITING UP!
  * LA_Stb is a strobe out to logic analyzer to trigger capture.
+ * POINT OUT THAT THE LEDs and LA_STB ARE NOT NECESSARY TO THE MODULES' OPERATION
+     * and maybe make a define to compile them out

 ## what it does